 Imagine that your nervous system is a gas tank.
 You fill up on gas by sleeping and eating well, having good relationships, a stable job, etc. If some of these parameters are not optimal, there will be a lack of petrol in the tank.
 The less gasoline there is, the more imbalances we take into the nervous system.

-On a daily basis we can also drain our gas tank.
-Most people experience being fresher in the morning and more tired in the evening.
-This is because some of the inputs we are exposed to in our daily lives drain the brain's capacity.
+On a daily basis, we can also drain our gas tank.
+Most people experience being more refreshed in the morning and more tired in the evening.
+This is because some of the input we are exposed to in our daily lives drains the brain's capacity.

 Therefore, in addition to removing imbalances in the nervous system, work is also done to build up the brain's capacity when you are treated at Brændgaard Physiotherapy.